Skip to content

 const payment = stripe.paymentProvider();

-var sg = zeish.notify.SendGridProvider.init(allocator, .{
+var sg = schnell.notify.SendGridProvider.init(allocator, .{

 .api_key = cfg.sendgrid.api_key,